biicode/docs/biicode/howto/howto-edit-dependencies.rst

 Edit something you depend on
 ================================

-If you want to edit a block you depend on, you can do it with the :ref:`open command<bii_open_command>` it and move it to your project.
+If you want to edit a block you depend on, you can do it with the ``bii open command`` it and move it to your project.
 You can do so by executing:

 .. code-block:: bash